 Travelling with a baby

-5 months passed quickly and with a couple of warm holidays under the belt, we all felt brave enough to introduce the baby to the proper winter and the snow.
-And of course to mum and dad friends back in Romania.
+5 months passed quickly and with a couple of warm holidays under the belt, we all felt brave enough to introduce the proper winter and the snow: Poiana Brasov with a baby!
+Mum, dad, friends and family back in Romania were delighted!

 Bucharest was white when we landed.
 Friends travelling left us a flat, some others gave us a car and friends with kids arranged for a travel cot for the 10 days period – always appreciated to have such a warm welcome & support.